borzari/Analysis/README.md

 This has the BackgroundEstimation, StandardAnalysis and TriggerAnalysis selections from the DisappTrks analysis for Run3.
 It will have all the needed corrections, histograms and possibly trees to make further needed selections.
 It also saves the EDM files, given that if new variables from the MiniAOD are needed, they can be easily accessed.

+## HelperFunctions

+- Implemented a `helperFunctions` class to clean the plugins and to only have to define the distinct functions once.
+Mostly used for lengthy calculations and procedures
+   - It helps to implement other event selections
+   - It helps on the overall organization of the code
+   - It helps when needing to apply changes to the selection
+      - Might find a better way to make explicit changes to the methods if needed

 ## Done for BackgroundEstimation

 - Charged leptons